mrseanryan/in_definite/README.md

 - Is always case sensitive.
 So, a word like THIS will be always considered to be an acronymn.
 - Handles adverbs with '-ly' in a *generic* manner.
 Example: "a ubiquitously"

+A big thanks to the original authors of [indefinite](https://www.npmjs.com/package/indefinite)!